gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 + Error: `iv undefined` when executing `openssl` command.<br><br>
 Possible Reason:
 	+ check the Travis CI website address, it should be `https://travis-ci.com` rather than `https://travis-ci.org`.
-	+ run `travis login --com` instead of `travis login --org` to login Travis CI.
+	+ run `travis login --com` instead of `travis login --org` to log in Travis CI.
-	+ check the config file `~/.travis/config.yml`, the value of endpoint should be `https://api.travis-ci.com/`.
+	+ check the configuration file `~/.travis/config.yml`, the value of endpoint should be `https://api.travis-ci.com/`.
 {% highlight yml %}
 repos:
 	endpoint: https://api.travis-ci.com/
 {% endhighlight %}

-+ Error: Being asked for entering passphrase for key '/root/.ssh/id_rsa' when executing `openssl` command to do decryption of the SSH private key.<br>
++ Error: Being asked for entering passphrase for key `/root/.ssh/id_rsa` when executing `openssl` command to do decryption of the SSH private key.<br>
-It is because you set the passphrase when generating the SSH key, use `ssh-keygen -p` command to reset the passphrase to none.
+It is because you set the passphrase when generating the SSH key, use `ssh-keygen -p` command to reset the passphrase to `none`.
 Then replace the private key with the new one and re-encrypt the private key.

 + Error: report `the encrypted_xxx file size is incorrect` when decryption. <br><br>
-Probably you are using the wrong format encryption file, the Travis CI host are running on Ubuntu OS.
-So the file format should be UNIX, if you generate encryption file with DOS format, you will encounter this issue. <br><br>
+Probably you are using the wrong format encryption file, the Travis CI host is running on Ubuntu OS.
+So the file format should be UNIX, if you generate an encryption file with DOS format, you will encounter this issue. <br><br>
 The solution is to use `dos2unix` or `fromdos` command to convert the format to UNIX.

-+ Error: you got ***repository not known to https://api.travis-ci.org/: user-name/repo-name*** when you execute command
++ Error: you got ***repository not known to https://api.travis-ci.org/: user-name/repo-name*** when you execute the command
 {% highlight yml %}
 travis encrypt -r 'user-name'/'repo-name' DEPLOY_TOKEN = 'your PATs'
 {% endhighlight %}

-It is because your current repo is not in the Repos list in the config.yml, add your repos name into the config.yml and indicate the endpoint to `https://api.travis-ci.com/` manually.
+It is because your current repo is not in the repo's list in the config.yml, add your repo's name into the config.yml and indicate the endpoint to `https://api.travis-ci.com/` manually.
 {% highlight yml %}
 repos:
   gangdong/daviddong.github.io: